Wenlinhan/wenlinhan.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Wenlin Han is currently an associate professor (with early tenure and promotion), with [the Department of Computer Science, California State University, Fullerton, USA.](https://www.fullerton.edu/ecs/cs/faculty/)
+Dr. Wenlin Han is currently an associate professor (tenured), with [the Department of Computer Science, California State University, Fullerton, USA.](https://www.fullerton.edu/ecs/cs/faculty/)

-She is the director of [TuffyVerse Lab](https://tuffyverse-lab.github.io/), a multi-disciplinary research team on Web 3.0.
+Her research interests include Computer Science Education, AI, Cybersecurity, Applied Cryptography used in IoT, CPS, Blockchain and other latest applications.

+She is IEEE senior member.

 She is a voting member of IEEE Blockchain Standard.

 She is a receipient of Unity & Meta Grant Award.

-中文名: 韩文琳

 More
 ======